The collapsed Thunderdome from Le trésor de Pago Pago off of Malcolms Road Beach.

 Disclaimer: This article is for general information purposes only.
-Attempts have been made to ensure it's accuracy (as of 2015), but Visit Turks and Caicos Islands and it's editors accept no liability for the use or application of this information.
+Attempts have been made to ensure its accuracy, but Visit Turks and Caicos Islands and its editors accept no liability for the use or application of this information.
 Only qualified and certified divers should attempt scuba diving.
 Wreck diving in particular can be extremely dangerous and should only be undertaken by persons who understand the risks involved in this activity.

 The reefs around the Turks and Caicos have proven to be very dangerous to ships in the past centuries, with some sources putting the number of wrecks at past 1000.
 Unfortunately for marine archeologists and divers, the vast majority of these vessels wrecked on the shallow barrier reefs around the country and either broke apart rather quickly or probably slipped off the wall into very deep water.